nystudio107/seomatic/README.md

 ## Previewing your SEO Meta

-There's a lot going on here, so to make it all more easily understood, SEOmatic offers two ways to preview your SEO Meta:
+There's a lot going on here, so to make it all more easily understood, SEOmatic offers two ways to preview your SEO Meta.
+You have to **Save** the settings first before you preview them; a "Live Preview" feature is on the wish list for future versions.

 ### Preview SEO Meta Display